tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

   - ISO C++ Standard.
 We can also use [cppreference.com](https://en.cppreference.com/).
 - What information can you find about using Markdown when structuring prompts to LLMs?
+  - Markdown helps format code and prompts better so that LLMs can parse it better and hence, give better results.
 - What is the difference between LLM and AI?
 - Is it grammatically correct in English to say "a LLM" or "an LLM"?
 Why?